cairo-book/cairo-book/src/ch02-02-data-types.md

 In Cairo, you can convert values between common scalar types and `felt252` using the `try_into` and `into` methods provided by the `TryInto` and `Into` traits, respectively.

-The `try_into` method allows for safe type casting when the target type might not fit the source value within 252 bits.
+The `try_into` method allows for safe type casting when the target type might not fit the source value.
 Keep in mind that `try_into` returns an `Option<T>` type, which you'll need to unwrap to access the new value.

-On the other hand, the `into` method can be used for type casting when success is guaranteed, such as when the destination type is smaller than a `felt252`.
+On the other hand, the `into` method can be used for type casting when success is guaranteed, such as when the destination type is smaller than the source type.

 To perform the conversion, call `var.into()` or `var.try_into()` on the source value to cast it to another type.
 The new variable's type must be explicitly defined, as demonstrated in the example below.